joshgerdes/jekyll-uno/_drafts/deploy-azure-firewall-mon-to-a-static-web-app.md

 25. You should now see **azure-firewall-mon**!
 26. ![azure-firewall-mon](/uploads/azure_azfirewall_mon_deployed.png "azure-firewall-mon")

-_Note: In GitHub, under Actions and the Build and Deploy Job, you may see a note that about Note.js 12 actions are deprecated; you can set the node version to be higher.
-Refer to a copy of my Github Actions file here:_ [_AzureStaticWebAppsCICD.yml_](https://gist.github.com/lukemurraynz/3f300a5eb73b2693d3a9378261a023db "Azure Static Web Apps CI/CD") _for adding a setup-node step running on the latest version of 18._
+_Note: In GitHub, under Actions and the Build and Deploy Job, you may see a note that about Note.js 12 actions are deprecated; you can set the node version to be higher._

+Add the step to set the node version below submodules and above the Build and Deploy step:

+          - uses: actions/setup-node@v1
+            with:
+              node-version: "18.x"

+    Refer to a copy of my Github Actions file here: AzureStaticWebAppsCICD.yml for adding a setup-node step running on the latest version of 18.